cyberrangecz/backend-guacamole-quickconnect/README.md

+> This repository has been archived.
+Ongoing development for Guacamole is now maintained in the [backend-guacamole](https://github.com/cyberrangecz/backend-guacamole) repository.

 # CyberRangeCZ Platform Guacamole Quickconnect Extension

 *crczp-guacamole-quickconnect* is a modification of the originally developed [guacamole-auth-quickconnect](https://github.com/apache/guacamole-client/tree/master/extensions/guacamole-auth-quickconnect) extension for guacamole client.
 It provides a connection bar on the Guacamole Client home page that allows users to type in the URI of a server to which they want to connect and the client will parse the URI and immediately establish the connection.
 The modified extension allows to specify guacamole proxy parameters (**guacd-hostname** and **guacd-port**) unlike original extension.